-21 Category B, questions relating to the environment, is dropped as no question from this category was asked in all of the 74 countries.
-Category A features 32 questions, category C features 14 questions, category D features 7 questions, category E features 30 questions, category F features 12 questions and category G features three questions.
-There were 35 binary questions and 63 non-binary questions.
+19Category B, questions relating to the environment, is dropped as no question was asked in all 74 countries.
+Category A features 32 questions, category C features 14 questions, category D features 7 questions, category E features 30 questions, category F features 12 questions and category G features 3 questions.
+There were 35 binary questions, and 63 non-binary questions.